amrxtgh/tiny-rankflow/README.md

 # Overview

-- implement collaborative filtering with content based filtering that uses item metadata and user demographics
-- Sticking to pure classical text processing: TF-IDF(Term Frequency-Inverse Document Frequency) combined with SVD(Truncated SVD) for latent Semantic Indexing.
-- For the ranking we can use the gradient boosted decision trees (GBDT) also known as LambdaMART in the market
+Implement collaborative filtering with content based filtering that uses item metadata and user demographics.
+Sticking to pure classical text processing: TF-IDF(Term Frequency-Inverse Document Frequency) combined with SVD(Truncated SVD) for latent Semantic Indexing.
+For the ranking we can use the gradient boosted decision trees (GBDT) also known as LambdaMART in the market